-Studies reveal that gunshot wounds of lower face and especially with floor of the mouth entry sites are at increased risk of collapse and require emergency airway intervention. $^{10,14,15}$
+Studies reveal that gunshot wounds of lower face and especially with floor of the mouth entry sites are at increased risk of collapse and require emergency airway intervention.
+10,14,15

 There are other studies which indicate that these patients may initially appear to have a stable airway but may decompensate rapidly due to extensive inflammatory edema associated with these wounds.
 They suggest airway intervention in both upper and lower jaw.
+10,16,17 mandible.
+The airway of most of those patients was managed in the field by general surgeons before referral.
+The need for emergency airway management differed according to entry site.